nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Resizing UI elements

 SupplyCental allows you to resize the UI elements to better fit your screen.
-You can resize the UI elements by clicking and dragging the dividers as highlighted below.
+You can resize UI elements by clicking and dragging the dividers, as shown below.

 ![Draggable UI elements](images/DraggableUI.png)